dguo/dannyguo.com/content/blog/the-leap-from-computer-science-to-software-engineering.md

 title: The Leap From Computer Science to Software Engineering
 ---

-When I left my previous job, a new junior engineer asked me if I had any advice.
-I took that as an opportunity to really think about what I had learned in four years of working since college.
-What this really means is figuring out what distinguishes a computer science student from a software engineer.
+Right before I left my previous job, a new junior engineer asked me if I had any advice.
+I took that as an opportunity to reflect on what I had learned in four years of working after graduating college.
+What that really meant was figuring out what distinguishes a computer science student from a software engineer.

+What do I take for granted when I have conversations with other software engineers?

-As a disclaimer, I only minored in computer science.
-I took five CS courses in total.
+As a disclaimer, I only minored in CS, taking five courses in total.
+I also never did a software engineering internship, which I assume is how most CS students start to make the transition from student to professional.

-In my job, I learned about all the additional stuff that goes into software development.
-This is a list of skills that I think is important and broadly applicable.
+In my job, I learned about all the additional skills that go into software development.
+This is a list of topics that I think is broadly applicable.

-I'm sure many people pick up these skills through internships.
+## Requirements

 ## Documentation